pizzapanther/Django-Crop-Override-Field/README.md

 ### Use Case: ###
 You want users to upload an image and on the frontend of your site you display the image as a square and landscape aspect ratio thumbnails.
-You would like these thumbnails to be generated automatically from the original, but sometimes your auto-cropper doesn't get it right and you would like to provide a manual override.
+You would like these thumbnails to be generated automatically from the original.
+However, sometimes your auto-cropper doesn't get it right and you would like to provide a manual override.

 ### What Django Override Crop Field does: ###
 *  Gives you an optional image field to store your crop in.